rancher/tfp-automation/tests/airgap/README.md

     certManagerVersion: ""                        # REQUIRED - (e.g. v1.15.3)
     osGroup: ""                                   # REQUIRED - fill with group of the instance created
     osUser: ""                                    # REQUIRED - fill with username of the instance created
+    primeRancherAgentImage: ""                    # OPTIONAL - fill out only if you are using Rancher Prime
     rancherChartRepository: ""                    # REQUIRED - fill with desired value.
 Must end with a trailing /
     rancherHostname: ""                           # REQUIRED - fill with desired value
     rancherImage: ""                              # REQUIRED - fill with desired value